 - Junipero Serra Museum: Always Free but Donations are Welcome

-The Gaslamp is not only a hotspot for great dining and bar-hopping, but it’s also a historic area similar to Old Town but with more booze.
+The Gaslamp in Downtown San Diego is not only a hotspot for great dining and bar-hopping, but it’s also a historic area similar to Old Town but with more booze.
 There are galleries, museums, and shops to look through.
 You don’t have to buy anything at all.
 You can window shop and admire the beautiful historic Victorian architecture.

 Now, of course, I recommend going to at least one restaurant down there but it’s not a requirement.
 Many people go on scavenger hunts or play hide and seek around the main Gaslamp area, which is loads of fun.
 But really, walking around while people-watching is fun enough.